Introduction:

 Aquatic Apocalypse: How Hot Water Kills

-• Suffocation: Warm water holds 40% less oxygen, causing fish to gasp for air.
+✅ Suffocation: Warm water holds 40% less oxygen, suffocating fish and invertebrates.

-• Toxic Overload: Heat fuels flesh-eating algae, like Florida’s 2023 red tide.
+✅ Toxic Overload: Heat fuels flesh-eating algae blooms like Florida’s 2023 red tide.

-• Reproductive Collapse: Salmon can’t spawn above 86°F (EPA), threatening entire food chains.
+✅ Reproductive Collapse: Salmon can’t spawn above 86°F, threatening entire food webs.

 Case Study: Florida’s 95°F wastewater killed 80% of juvenile mangroves in 2023.
 This led to weakened coastlines and increased hurricane damage.